magichome/xlr-gitplus-plugin/README.md

 	* Monitor a GIT repository for commits to any branch.
 Only triggers a release when the branch and/or changed files match user define regex.
 * gitplus.TagCommit
 	* Tag a commit in GIT
+* gitplus.PullRequest
+	* Create a pull request from one branch to another.
+This is useful after successful deployment of a release candidate.

 # Requirements #